zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 # Known Issues
 Does not yet retry if the whole team dies

+Reward tracking is somtimes behaving weird.
+Will be fixed in V2.0.1

 # How to use

 ## Installing the script